 A zirconia dental crown is made of zirconium dioxide—a high-strength ceramic.
 Its extraordinary strength helps it protect severely damaged or decayed molar teeth.
 Dr. Siny Thomas of Sugar Land provides durable, natural-looking restorations with zirconia crowns.

 When Are Zirconia Crowns Used?

-Dr. Thomas uses zirconia crowns for molar teeth.
-Layered zirconia is used to add strength to a dental bridge.
+Dr. Thomas uses zirconia crowns for molar teeth and bridges.
+In high-stress situations, monolithic zirconia is used.
+Where the stress demands aren’t so great, zirconia overlaid with porcelain can be used to provide a higher level of aesthetics.
 Characteristics of the crowns include:

 - Durability – They are extraordinarily strong and can withstand the forces of chewing and grinding food on molar teeth.

 - Metal-free – If you have metal allergies or sensitivities, there’s virtually no risk of a reaction to a zirconia crown.

 - Versatility – Zirconia is available in a variety of tints and opacities to match your natural teeth.
 When porcelain is layered over the zirconia, a high level of aesthetics is possible.

 - Porcelain is a ceramic that can mimic the appearance of natural teeth so closely that it can be impossible to distinguish a porcelain crown from a natural tooth.